 Side note: A friend of mine swears she noticed a big jump in her milk supply when she started drinking a Powerade every day.

-Tea For a while I choked down lactation support tea.
+For a while I choked down lactation support tea.
 I steeped 2 bags per cup for ten minutes and drank three cups a day.
 Traditional Medicinals Mother’s Milk tasted less foul than Yogi Nursing Support, though it was more expensive.
-Then a nurse told me I’d have to drink eight cups a day to make much of a difference and I gave up.
+I didn’t see a ton of difference, but the herbal breastmilk support route has been supported by centuries of women.
+Plus, it can’t hurt: At the very least, you’re drinking lots of water.

 Once my supply started to return, though, I did drink a beer occasionally.
-The mornings after I drank I woke up with anime boobs and had to wake Edie to nurse her.
-I definitely noticed more milk when I pumped after her first feeding.
+The mornings after I drank I woke up with anime boobs and had to wake Peeper to nurse her.
+I definitely noticed more milk when I pumped after her first feeding after drinking a beer for milk supply.
+It’s important to drink beer with more of the ingredients that increase milk supply—the barley in particular—so you’ll want to drink an ale or stout.
+(I don’t think Coors Lite will do much for your milk!)

 I originally bought fenugreek supplements but several nurses have told me it’s not very effective on its own.
 I have a bottle of it still, though, so I take it as well but don’t exceed the recommended total dosage.

 Side note: When my supply has tanked in the past—like when I had the flu or was out of town and pumping (but not as often as my baby eats)—I take two lactation supplements twice a day.
-My supply increases within a day or two.
+My supply increases within a day or two, without fail.

 I pumped once a day when my supply was low.
-I didn’t bother doing it any more often than that because Edith wanted to eat all the time.
-That said, pumping more should increase your milk production because of supply and demand: Your body will ramp up production to meet the pump’s “need.”
+I didn’t bother doing it any more often than that because Peeper wanted to eat all the time.
+That said, pumping more increases your milk production because of supply and demand: Your body will ramp up production to meet the pump’s “need.”

 Now that my supply has returned, I pump once after she goes to sleep at night and once first thing in the morning after her initial feeding.
 It gives me enough milk to have on hand in the fridge if I need to leave the house for a few hours.
 I have also restocked my freezer a bit after having to thaw most of my stash when my supply dropped.